-The Common Agreement for Nationwide Health Information Interoperability
+The Common Agreement for Nationwide Health Information Interoperability individually as a "Party" or collectively as the "Parties."

-This Common Agreement for Nationwide Health Inform mation Interoperability (the "Common Agreement") is entered into as of the CA Effective Date, by and between The Sequoia Project, Inc., a Virginia non-stock corporation, acting as the current Recognized Coordinating Entity® as defined below (the "RCE TM ") and , a ("Signatory").
-RCE and Signatory may also be referred to herein individually as a "Party" or collectively as the "Partie es."
+This Common Agreement for Nationwide Health Information Interoperability (the "Common Agreement") is entered into as of the CA Effective Date, by and between The Sequoia Project, Inc., a Virginia non-stock corporation, acting as the current Recognized Coordinating Entity® as defined below (the "RCETM") and \\\\\\, a \\\\\("Signatory").
+RCE and Signatory may also be referred to herein